CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/overview.md

     ---

-    A liquidity gauge blueprint contract which deploys a liquidiy gauge of a pool on Ethereum.
+    A liquidity gauge blueprint contract which deploys a liquidity gauge of a pool on Ethereum.

     Even though Factories on sidechains and L2s also have a gauge blueprint implementation variable, this one is set to `ZERO_ADDRESS` as those gauges work a bit differently than the gauge on the Ethereum mainnet.
 On sidechains, gauges need to be deployed via the [`RootChainGaugeFactory`](../../liquidity-gauges-and-minting-crv/xchain-gauges/RootGaugeFactory.md).